dbbs-lab/bsb-core/docs/morphologies/intro.rst

 If you need to break out of the morphologies that were handed to you, morphology distributors are also allowed to return their own :class:`~.morphologies.MorphologySet`.
-Since you're free to pass any list of morphology loaders to create a morphology set, you can put and assign any morphology you like.
+Since you are free to pass any list of morphology loaders to create a morphology set, you can put and assign any morphology you like.

 .. tip::